 In a world full of motivational speakers and self-help books, I’m sure we have all heard the saying “go the extra mile”.
 If you’re anything like me, you start wondering where these sayings are even from and who made them up?
 I would say I’m either curious or just straight-up annoying.
 Probably annoying.
 Definitely annoying.

-During that time, Roman soldiers marched around and were actually allowed by law to command anyone to carry their weapons for a mile (do their betch-work, if you will).
+During that time, Roman soldiers marched around and were actually allowed by law to command anyone to carry their weapons for a mile, as a form of relaying the dirty work on to someone else.
 So picture yourself walking along, proud that you peeled yourself off the couch, and a soldier makes you carry his guns and equipment.
 You’re probably intimidated by his authority, terrified because you’ve skipped arms at the gym for like 8 months now, and a little surprised at how he is LiTeRaLlY being sO RuDe.

 This is where we get “go the extra mile” from.
 Jesus tells us not only to go one mile with the soldier while holding his equipment, but to go a mile more than required.
 When was the last time someone went the extra mile for you?
 I bet an instance immediately popped in your head.
 Was it the lady at Chipotle giving you a lil extra guac?
 Was it someone complimenting you on your new haircut?